2004 USC Trojans football team: NCAA investigation and sanctions

 In June 2010, the NCAA imposed sanctions on USC as a result of an investigation into the football program.
 One of the major focuses was improper gifts given to Reggie Bush.

 The NCAA found that Bush had received gifts from sports agents Lloyd Lake and Michael Michaels from at least December 2004 in violation of NCAA rules of amateurism.
 As a result, USC was placed on four years' probation and forced to vacate its last two wins of the 2004 season as well as all of its wins in the 2005 season.
 It was also banned from bowl games in 2010 and 2011 and lost 30 scholarships over three years.
 Running backs coach Todd McNair was banned from off-campus recruiting for one year after the NCAA determined he'd known about Bush's dealings with the agents.
 The NCAA also forced USC to permanently disassociate itself from Bush.
 However, USC lifted the restrictions related to Reggie Bush in 2020, welcoming him back to the program.

 The vacated games included the Trojans' Orange Bowl win.
 On June 6, 2011, the BCS officially vacated USC's 2004 National Championship.
 The AP released a statement saying that USC will keep its 2004 AP title.
 The university filed an appeal of the sanctions which was later denied by the NCAA.

+Reggie Bush would eventually have his USC career statistics and 2005 Heisman Trophy Award reinstated.
+Nevertheless, USC still has not managed to get back the things which the NCAA stripped the team of for this season, including the national title.